Chair

 District Five Representative

-Brad W. Cranmer is a partner in the Baton Rouge office of Mansfield, Melancon, Cranmer & Dick, LLC.
-He received a bachelor’s degree in political science, with a minor in criminology, from Louisiana State University and his JD/DCL degree from LSU Paul M. Hebert Law Center.
-In law school, he served on LSU Law’s Trial Advocacy Board as a member, competitor and coach and in Student Government.
-He attained the highest grade in his law school class for White Collar Crime and Insurance Law.
+Mr. Brad Cranmer Brad W. Cranmer is a distinguished partner at Mansfield, Melancon, Cranmer & Dick, LLC, based in Baton Rouge.
+He earned his bachelor’s degree in political science, with a minor in criminology, from Louisiana State University, followed by his JD/DCL from the LSU Paul M. Hebert Law Center.
+During law school, Cranmer excelled academically, achieving the highest grades in White Collar Crime and Insurance Law, and actively participated in the Trial Advocacy Board as a member, competitor, and coach.

-Since co-founding Mansfield, Melancon, Cranmer & Dick in 2018, he has focused his practice on family law and personal injury.
-He is admitted to practice in all Louisiana state courts, the U.S. District Courts for the Middle and Eastern Districts of Louisiana, and the U.S. 5th Circuit Court of Appeals.
+Upon graduating, he launched his own law practice and further honed his legal acumen as a prosecutor for the City of Baton Rouge, handling cases ranging from DWI to domestic abuse battery.
+In 2018, he co-founded Mansfield, Melancon, Cranmer & Dick, where he has since dedicated his practice to plaintiff’s personal injury law.
+Cranmer is admitted to practice in all Louisiana state courts, the U.S. District Courts for the Middle and Eastern Districts of Louisiana, and the U.S. 5th Circuit Court of Appeals.

-Cranmer chairs the Baton Rouge Bar Association’s Young Lawyers Section Council and serves as chair of the Louisiana State Bar Association’s High School Mock Trial Committee.
-He has presented CLE programs on various practice area issues.
+Cranmer’s professional involvement is extensive.
+He is a past chair of the Baton Rouge Bar Association’s Young Lawyers Section Council and actively contributes to various committees, including the Louisiana State Bar Association’s High School Mock Trial Committee and CLE committee.
+He has also presented CLE programs on diverse legal topics.

-He received the Avvo Clients’ Choice Award in 2017.
-He also been distinguished as a top lawyer by the Expert Network, American Law Society and the American Institute of Personal Injury Attorneys.
-He has been honored as a Louisiana Super Lawyers Rising Star from 2020-2024.
+His dedication to excellence has been recognized through numerous accolades, such as the Avvo Clients’ Choice Award in 2017.
+He has also been distinguished as a top lawyer by the Expert Network, American Law Society, and the American Institute of Personal Injury Attorneys.
+Notably, he has been honored as a Louisiana Super Lawyers Rising Star from 2020 to 2025.

-In his community, he volunteers his time with Sigma Phi Epsilon Fraternity, the Boys & Girls Club of Greater Baton Rouge, Club Blue, St. Vincent DePaul and the Louisiana Association of Justice.
-He has his wife Chloe are the parents of two children.
+Beyond his legal practice, Cranmer is committed to his community, volunteering with organizations like St. Aloysius Catholic Church and School, the Boys & Girls Club of Greater Baton Rouge, Club Blue, St. Vincent DePaul, and the Louisiana Association of Justice.
+He and his wife, Chloe, are the proud parents of two children.

 404 Europe St